AckeeCZ/cosmas/README.md

 ```

 ## Environment-specific behavior
 `cosmas` is meant to be used throughout different environments (development, testing, production) and some of its configuration is setup differently based on the environment it runs in.
+By default, `severity` (contains current log level) and `pkgVersion` (contains current version of `cosmas`) fields are added to logged object.

 ### Testing
 If the `NODE_ENV` environment variable is set to `test`, all logs are turned off (minimal loglevel is set to `silent` which effectively turns logging off).

+### Pretty print
+If you set `pretty` option to `true`, you enable pretty print mode intended for development use. `pkgVersion` and `severity` are ommited from output.

 ### Otherwise
 [Standard pino log](https://github.com/pinojs/pino#usage) is used and it's optimized for Google Stackdriver logging.
 That means that default log level is `debug`, pretty print is turned off and [pino's `messageKey` option](https://github.com/pinojs/pino/blob/master/docs/API.md#pinooptions-stream) is set to `message`.